sivnag/dynamodb-import-export-tool/README.md

 java -jar dynamodb-import-export-tool.jar

 --destinationEndpoint <destination_endpoint> // the DynamoDB endpoint where the destination table is located.
 // If destinationEndPoint is "HardDisk", then batches of source DynamoDB table scan results are written to harddisk
 // in current folder as multiple files with filenames like <destinationTable>\_<XXXX>.json

 --destinationTable <destination_table> // the destination table to write to.

---createDestinationTableIfNotFound <boolean> // (Optional, default=false) if destinationTable is not found in destinationEndpoint, then, create destinationTable based on sourceTable
+--createDestinationTableIfNotFound <boolean> // (Optional, default=false) if destinationTable is not found in destinationEndpoint, then, create destinationTable based on sourceTable.
+// This flag is not supported when sourceEndpoint is "HardDisk"

 --sourceEndpoint <source_endpoint> // the endpoint where the source table is located.
+// If sourceEndpoint is "HardDisk", then previously downloaded DynamoDB table scan results are read from harddisk
+// in current folder as multiple files with filenames like <sourceTable>\_<XXXX>.json
+// and uploaded to destination

 --sourceTable <source_table>// the source table to read from.